-5. Basic MATLAB windows
+3. Basic MATLAB windows

+Install and start MATLAB.
 You should see the GUI shown below.
-The various windows (command history, current directory, etc) may be positioned differently on your version of MATLAB - they are 'drag and drop' windows.
+The various windows may be positioned differently on your version of MATLAB - they are 'drag and drop' windows.
+You may also see a slightly different looking GUI if you are using an older version of MATLAB.